cy235/SPARK_YARN_HDFS/README.md

 ```

 ## Install java virtual machine
-In the home directory, download `jdk-8u161-linux-x64.tar.gz` from ORACLE.
-Upload the `jdk-8u161-linux-x64.tar.gz` to the home directory of slave1,slave2 and slave3 (here we use the tool `FileZilla` to upload the file). unzip the file
+In the home/root directory, download `jdk-8u161-linux-x64.tar.gz` from ORACLE.
+Upload the `jdk-8u161-linux-x64.tar.gz` to the home/root directory of slave1,slave2 and slave3 (here we use the tool `FileZilla` to upload the file). unzip the file
 ```
 tar -xvf jdk-8u161-linux-x64.tar.gz
 ```